fardog/dom-value-object-stream/README.md

 ## API

-- `values([defaultValue])` - Create a new value transform stream
+- `values([defaultValue] [, ignoreUnnamed])` - Create a new value transform stream
-    - `defaultValue` - If no value is found, substitute this value.
+    - `defaultValue` - String.
+If no value is found, substitute this value.
       Default is '', a blank string.
+    - `ignoreUnnamed` - Boolean.
+If `true`, unnamed inputs will not raise cause the stream to emit an error.
+Default `false`.

 Returns a duplex stream that accepts DOM events, and emits a value object.
 The value object is only emitted when its values have changed.

+## Events

+- Emits a `data` event as any good stream should, with a key/value object, where the keys are the element names, and the value is the value of that element.
-Internally, this looks at `event.target.name` and `event.target.value`, so be sure that any HTML element you're using has a `name` attribute.
+- Internally, this looks at `event.target.name` and `event.target.value`, so be sure that any HTML element you're using has a `name` attribute.

-The stream will emit `'error'` events if `event.target` or `event.target.name` are not available.
+- The stream will emit `'error'` events if `event.target` or `event.target.name` are not available.

+## Notes

+- `data` events will be fired each time a value changes, so for inputs where a user is typing into a form, you will get progressive events, one for each key

 ## License